EpiCoronaHack/Hackathon2020/Genomics/README.md

+## This is a forked repo for the genomics group collaboration

+Please add your code, analyses, interpretation, and ideas here.
+Because this is a public repo, let's keep the data among us on Slack.

 ## Learn about epidemic dynamics from viral sequences

 About 80 sequences from the outbreak are available on GISAID, and this number grows almost daily.
 While this is a very small fraction of the total cases to date, these sequences can provide important information that relates to the estimation, modelling and forecasting efforts.